Phoenix-999/DNS-WebRTC-Leak-Shield/README.md

 ## Testing the DNS & WebRTC Leaks

-Introduction :After blocking WebRTC leaks using firewall rules or browser extensions, it is essential to verify that the setup is effective.
+It is essential to verify that the setup is effective.
 Ensuring your VPN or firewall settings effectively block DNS and WebRTC leaks is crucial for maintaining online privacy.
-Several online tools can help test for WebRTC leaks.
+Several online tools can help test for DNS & WebRTC leaks.
 This guide explains how to use these websites to ensure there are no leaks.

   > - [Dnsleaktest.com](https://www.dnsleaktest.com/)
   >